-The Transitional Program of Instruction (TPI) supports the classroom instruction for Emergent Bilinguals in grades K-8.
+The Transitional Program of Instruction (TPI) supports the classroom instruction for Multilingual Learners in grades K-8.
 The program helps students develop their listening, speaking, reading, and writing skills and is taught by English Learner (EL) Specialists.

 District 25 uses the Illinois State Board of Education's criteria to determine eligibility for the English Learner/Bilingual program.
 If a parent/guardian has indicated the student speaks another language OR another language is spoken at home on the Home Language Survey, the student must be screened for English Language Proficiency.

 CHART FOR DETERMINING ENGLISH PROFICIENCY FOR PRESCHOOL STUDENTS

 SCREENERDOMAINS ASSESSED Cut-score for English Language ProficiencyListeningSpeakingReadingWriting Pre-IPT Oral® Preschool-Age 3XX NA NA Score at Level D or E on a scale of level A-E) Pre-IPT Oral® Preschool - Age 4 and Age 5XX NA NA Score at Level E (on a scale of level A-E)